 A GUI is basically a Dashboard, which can be used to control your cluster effortlessly.
 No CLI commands hassle, no technical efforts, and simple-English which even professionals from non-technical background can cope with.
 You can get all this with the Kubernetes dashboard at: localhost:8001.

 However, Docker Swarm reply saying, “Sorry, we have no such facility now“.
 Yes, there is no Dashboard!
 Which is an upset.
-But hey, pundits would defend it by saying, if your dealing with Containers, then your technical enough to deal without a GUI.
+But hey, pundits would defend it by saying, if you are dealing with Containers, then your technical enough to deal without a GUI.
 And, this is also partially true.

 Scaling up the number of containers is an eventual need for simply any company.
 There’s no exception there.
 And, here both Kubernetes and Swarm hold a firm stand.
 Neither wins.
 Kubernetes is slightly better at maintaining the Cluster strength, whereas Swarm is slightly faster at scaling up(5x faster than K8s).